-- How to Teach English in Japan

 - Resume Writing

 - Job Search Strategies

 - Federal Employment

 - Interview Skills

 - Understanding KSAs (Knowledge, Skills, and Abilities)

 - Career Exploration

 - Volunteering

-- One-on-one Consultations
+- 1 on 1 Consultations

 - Volunteer Opportunities: A good way to get your foot in the door and network with potential employers is to volunteer.
 FFSC has options and information for volunteer opportunities.
 Contact 252-3372 for more information.